77063code/aaliya-gallery/README.md

-1 Create a form so artists can upload their images to S3 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want
+1 Create a form so artists can upload their images to S3 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want 5.Problem with email sent through sendgrid
+6.Need to log all the actions so can be debugeed i.e when the emails are sent